 So who are the major players in wine training?

 UK-based WSET is the largest company of its kind in the world and currently enrolls 40,000 students each year worldwide.
 It offers students wine knowledge in its ‘basic programs’, sometimes in piecemeal fashion in a very short space of time.
-WSET has more training centers in China than in any other location in the world, including the UK.
+WSET has more training centers in China than in any other location in the world, except for the UK.

 Another major player globally, especially in the US, is Master Sommelier.